Click below to find out when Lake Land College will be at a location near you to discuss financial aid options.

 Students who have taken or are taking dual credit classes with Lake Land College are considered continuing Lake Land College students, not new freshmen.
 Thus, there are some differences in how to assist this special population of students when starting at Lake Land College.

-Lake Land Dual Credit Students need to fill out a New Admissions Application and Laker Profile.
+Lake Land Dual Credit Students need to fill out a new Intent to Enroll and Laker Profile.
 This new application will generate an acceptance letter which is often needed for applying for scholarships.

-We will receive students’ change of major when they fill out an updated application.
+We will receive students’ change of major when they fill out an updated Intent to Enroll.
 Lake Land College offers more than 150 majors.

 Students can obtain an unofficial listing of the courses they have taken through Lake Land College by using the Laker Hub.
 Students can also request an official copy from the Admissions & Records Office.